springfall2008/batpred/docs/what-does-predbat-do.md

 * **Inverter** - The box that converts DC energy from solar or from your battery into AC power for your home and the grid.
 It also converts AC power from the grid into DC to charge a battery.
 * **Hybrid inverter** - An inverter that can charge a battery from solar directly using DC power as well as charging it from AC power from the grid.
 * **AC Coupled** - A battery that comes with it's own inverter and is always charge or discharged with AC (using an internal inverter)
+* **Slot** - A period of time where Predbat performs an action e.g. charging.
+In Predbat everything is a multiple of 5 minutes.
+   * Charge slots are always multiples of 30 minutes and align to a 30-minute boundary to match the way energy rates are allocated.
+   * Discharge slots can be any multiple of 5 minutes and always finish on a 30-minute boundary.

-### Battery terminology
+### Predbat modes

+The current Predbat mode is reported in **predbat.status**

-* **ECO Mode** - This is the default, the load will be covered by solar and/or battery.
+* **Idle** - This is the default, the load will be covered by solar and/or battery.
 Excess solar will charge the battery or be exported if the battery is full.
+This will be described as ECO Mode for Givenergy inverters but other inverters use different terminology.

-* **Charge** - A charge slot where the battery charges from the grid and the grid also covers any load.
+* **Charge** - The battery charges from the grid and the grid also covers any load.
 Solar power will also be used to charge the battery.
-* **Charge Freeze** - A charge slot where the current battery level is held and the grid also covers any load.
+* **Charge Freeze** - The current battery level is held and the grid/solar covers any load.
 Solar power will also be used to charge the battery.

 * **Discharge** - A force discharge slot where the battery is exported to the grid.
 The battery covers the load.
 Any solar generated will be exported.
-* **Discharge Freeze** - A slot where the current battery is held at the current level.
-The battery covers the load.
-Any solar generated will be exported.
+* **Discharge Freeze** - A slot where the battery covers the load but charging is disabled, thus any solar generated will be exported.

+* **Error** - There is a configuration error or other problem, you should check the AppDaemon log in home assistant for more details (Settings, System, Logs, AppDaemon)